oihoihoih/oihoihoih/README.md

 ## Hola, I'm Oih!
-Experienced graphic designer transitioning into UX/UI Design and Front-End Development.
+I am a graphic designer with over 10 years of experience, currently transitioning to a UX/UI designer and front-end developer.
+I am deeply committed to projects and have extensive experience working with multidisciplinary teams.
 <!--Añadir alguna imagen-->

 ---